Iraq: Economy

+According to the International Fund for Agricultural Development, Iraq is an oil-rich upper-middle-income country.
 Iraq's economy is dominated by the oil sector, which has traditionally provided about 95% of foreign exchange earnings.
 The lack of development in other sectors has resulted in 18%–30% unemployed and a per capita GDP of $4,812.
 Public sector employment accounted for nearly 60% of full-time employment in 2011.
-The oil export industry, which dominates the Iraqi economy, generates very little employment.
+The oil export industry, which dominates the Iraqi economy, generates little employment.
 Currently only a modest percentage of women (the highest estimate for 2011 was 22%) participate in the labour force.
+The official currency in Iraq is the Iraqi dinar.
+The Central Provisional Authority issued new dinar coins and notes, with the notes printed by De La Rue using modern anti-forgery techniques.
+Jim Cramer's 20 October 2009 endorsement of the Iraqi dinar on CNBC has further piqued interest in the investment.